scala/improvement-proposals/content/clause-interleaving.md

 We motivate the feature with two use cases:

 * a `getOrElse` method for a heterogeneous key-value store, which is an occurrence of wanting a type parameter whose bounds are path-dependent on a term parameter, and

-* a `fill` method for a statically sized collection, where we want to explicitly pass one type parameter, but leave the other one to be inferred.

 ### Heterogeneous key-value store
 Consider an API for a heterogenous key-value store, where keys know what type of value they must be associated to: